 Delaware 87-0407858 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 2790 Skypark Drive, Suite 105, Torrance, C alifornia 90505 (Address of principal executive offices s) (Zip Code) (310) 641-4234 (Registrant's telephone number, include ding area code) Securities registered under Section 12 2(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered N/A N/A N/A filer, a non-accelerated filer, a smaller reporting company, or an emerging porting company" and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Non-accelerated filer x iler " rting company x owth company " If an emerging growth company, indicate by check financial accounting standards provided pursuant to Section 2 to use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Exchange Act): Yes "No x The number of shares of the issuer's common stock x, par value \$0.01 per share, outstanding g as of August 15, 2022 was 42,323,933.
+Employer incorporation or organization) Identification Number) 2790 Skypark Drive, Suite 105, Torrance, California 90505

+2790 Skypark Drive, Suite 105, Torrance, California

+(Address of principal executive offices)

+(Zip Code)

+(Registrant's telephone number, including area

+code)

+Securities registered under Section 12(b) of the Act:

+8

+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered

+N/A N/A N/A

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No."

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer х Smaller reporting company х

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes " No x

+The number of shares of the issuer's common stock, par value \$0.01 per share, outstanding as of November 14, 2022 was 42,327,827.

 Part I. FINANCIAL INFORMATION

 Item 1: Condensed Consolidated Financial Information 3

 CONDENSED CONSOLIDATED BALANCE SHEETS 3

 CONDENSED CONSOLIDATED STATEMENTS OF OPERATIONS 4

 CONDENSED CONSOLIDATED STATEMENTS OF COMPREHENSIVE LOSS 5

 CONDENSED CONSOLIDATED STATEMENTS OF CHANGES IN STOCKHOLDERS' DEFICIT 6

 CONDENSED CONSOLIDATED STATEMENT OF CASH FLOWS 7

-Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations 31
+Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations 32

 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 36
+Quantitative and Qualitative Disclosures about Market Risk 37

 Item 4.
-Controls and Procedures 36
+Controls and Procedures 37

 Part II.
 OTHER INFORMATION

 Item 1.
-Legal Proceedings 38
+Legal Proceedings 39

 Item 1A.
-Risk Factors 38
+Risk Factors 39

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 38
+Unregistered Sales of Equity Securities and Use of Proceeds 39

 Item 3.
-Defaults upon Senior Securities 38
+Defaults upon Senior Securities 39

 Item 4.
-Mine Safety Disclosures 38
+Mine Safety Disclosures 39

 Item 5.
-Other Information 38
+Other Information 39

 Item 6.
-Exhibits 39
+Exhibits 40

--2-